jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 when they are acquired.

 If no exception occurs, then all resources have been released by the program.
-In case of exception, the program jumps to ``runRIO``, which releases the leftover resources.
+In case an exception occurs, the program jumps to ``runRIO``, which releases the leftover resources.

 An alternative strategy would be to add terminators on every resources acquired in ``RIO``.
 Release in the non-exceptional case would still